cebe89/Reddit_Account_Migrator-Downloader/README.md

 Usage:
 Right now the only way to use it is the classic way of manipulating the main and just executing the whole thing.
-Right at the start of the main you can find the line "json_name = 'user_template.json'", enter the name of the json file mentioned above and you should get logged in.
+Right at the start of the main you can find the line "json_name = 'user_template.json'", enter the name of the json file mentioned above, and you should get logged in.
 There are also no flags yet, so if you don't want something of the current features, you have to outcomment them in the main.
 I have implemented some failsaves so the whole thing doesn't die when one function relies on another, but you still better take care.
 All csv and txt files are saved by default into a folder with the same name as the username.
 Downloaded images are saved into the folder in a 'downloads' subfolder by default, but you can also give the function a different option.
 It asks you before you download one of the url lists if you are sure and shows you how many links it will attempt to download, which you can skip if you write n/no.
-If you want to only download a certain intervall from the url-list, you can also give the download method a slice with (from, to).
+If you want to only download a certain interval from the url-list, you can also give the download method a slice with (from, to).

 The main does in order:
 read json > log-in > fetch subreddits > fetch multireddits > save subreddits locally > save multireddits locally >